Montenegro Packrafting, Tara River

 Moderate

-A mini-expedition navigating the white waters of Europe’s longest canyon, wild camping in remote spots along the way
+A mini-expedition navigating the white waters of Europe’s longest canyon, pitching up in remote spots along the way

 What's Included?